Concert season is underway — tickets are selling fast!

 The sounds coming from the concert lawn this summer will be almost as varied as the zoo’s wildlife.
 From roots reggae to the Roots, from Indigo Girls to indie rock, the 2018 season offers something for just about every music fan.
 Here's the rest of this year’s lineup:

-Saturday, July 21: SOLD OUT The Roots
+Saturday, July 21: The Roots

-Saturday, Aug.
-4: Amos Lee with Bailen
+Friday, August 4: Amos Lee + Bailen

 Friday, Aug.
 24: Dispatch with Nahko Medicine for the People & Scatter Their Own